jdferreira/data-processing-book/en/modules/module6.md

 ```

 3. Finally, let's just make sure that the tables contain some data.
-For that, we will select the sequences of each table
+For that, we will select the sequences of each pathway.
 ```python
     rows = connection.execute('SELECT id, sequence FROM enzymes') for row in rows: